apache/age-website/docs/clauses/match.md

 ### Match with labels

-To constrain your pattern with labels on vertices, you add it to your vertex in the pattern, using the label syntax.
+To constrain your pattern with labels on vertices, add it to the vertex in the pattern, using the label syntax.

 Query